novika-lang/novika/README.md

 - Words are immutable.
 Block is the only mutable kind of form.

 - Words are separated by whitespaces.
+In this sense, Novika is whitespace-sensitive.
 Word is an umbrella for:
   - Word: `foo bar +baz 2dup a.Ny.Comb-ina+t\iOn`
   - Quoted word: `#foo`
   - Number: `123`